On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: A directed graphs on minimal siphons (IGMS)

 We show in this section that in epidemic models where the minimal siphons partition the DFE support and IGMS is acyclic, we have: (i) \emph{block–triangular} NGMs $K=FV^{-1}$, after reordering, and (ii) \emph{decomposition of the threshold} $\rho(K)=\max_i \rho(K_{ii})$ by blocks.

-\beT[Block triangularity under acyclic siphon partition] Let $\mathcal{I}$ be the set of infected variables and suppose $\{T_1,\dots,T_m\}$ is a partition of $\mathcal{I}$ into siphons.
-Define the \emph{inter-block transition digraph} $G_{\mathrm{out}}$ on vertices $\{T_1,\dots,T_m\}$ by placing a directed edge $T_i \to T_j$ ($i\neq j$) whenever there exists a reaction whose reactant set intersects $T_i$ and whose product set intersects $T_j$.
+\beT[acyclic minimal siphon decomposition implies triangularity of NGM] Let $\mathcal{I}$ be the set of infected variables and suppose $\{T_1,\dots,T_m\}$ is a decomposition of $\mathcal{I}$ into siphons, and let $G_{\mathrm{out}}$ denote the IGMS (on vertices $\{T_1,\dots,T_m\}$, with a directed edge $T_i \to T_j$, $i\neq j$, whenever there exists a reaction whose reactant set intersects $T_i$ and whose product set intersects $T_j$).
 Assume $G_{\mathrm{out}}$ is acyclic.
 Let $\pi$ be any topological ordering of $G_{\mathrm{out}}$, and reorder the infected variables by listing first all species in $T_{\pi(1)}$, then those in $T_{\pi(2)}$, and so on, with arbitrary order within each block.
 Under this ordering, $F$ is block diagonal and $V$ is block lower triangular; hence $K = F V^{-1}$ is block lower triangular with $m$ diagonal blocks.
 If $G_{\mathrm{out}}$ has no edges, then $K$ is block diagonal. \eeT